IBM-Bluemix-Docs/compare-comply/formats.md

     MIME types are provided with the supported file types listed in the following sections.
   - Files can be up to 1.5 MB in size when submitted to the service with individual methods.
 If you submit files through the [`/v1/batches` interface](/docs/services/compare-comply?topic=compare-comply-batching), files can be up to 50 MB in size.
   - Documents with non-standard page layouts (such as 2 or 3 columns per page) do not parse correctly.
-  - The [Compare and Comply Tooling](/docs/services/compare-comply?topic=compare-comply-using_tool) accepts all file types other than text.
+  - The [{{site.data.keyword.cncshort}} Tooling](/docs/services/compare-comply?topic=compare-comply-using_tool) accepts all file types other than text.

 ## PDF support
 {: #pdfs}

-Compare and Comply can process PDF files.
+{{site.data.keyword.cncshort}} can process PDF files.
 Note the following.

   - The MIME type is `application/pdf`.
   - Both programmatic and scanned PDF files are supported.
 Files that have been scanned and processed by an optical character reader (OCR) are also supported.
   - Secure PDFs, which require a password to open, and restricted PDFs, which require a password to edit, cannot be processed.

-Compare and Comply methods that support PDF include the following.
+{{site.data.keyword.cncshort}} methods that support PDF include the following.

   - `/v1/html_conversion`
   - `/v1/element_classification`